tangandy/CSLTL/README.md

 * Fix error handling / sanitizing inputs

-* Add functionality to lookup
+* Add functionality to lookup.
+Determines if input is a team_number, url, or query.
+If query, return search results (uni_name, team_name, team_url, team_number).
+If only one result, perform a lookup on that result.

 * Add profile filters (patch)

 * Update README instructions

+* Refactor / clean up code

 # CSLTL (TangyBot)